krmaxwell/cfp-collab-thompson-maxwell/ideas.md

 take input from stdin that is a list of ip addresses.
 Then use requests to pull geolocation data for each of them and maybe write the output to a file.
 If there are a lot of ip addresses make parallel requests to speed up the process.

+Alternate examples between presenter.
+One shows "old and busted" first, then other explains "new hotness".
+For next example, switch.